 Lets be honest, a Lacazette, Ozil and Sanchez attacking trio is what most teams could only dream of.
-A trio that could terrorise teams next season, an Wenger would be foolish to allow Sanchez to leave next season, especially if its to rivals Manchester City.
+A trio that could terrorise teams next season, and Wenger would be foolish to allow Sanchez to leave, especially if its to rivals Manchester City.

 If Sanchez does leave the club, then Arsenal face the prospect of a long summer trying to replace him.
 Sure, the club have been linked with the likes of Monaco’s ace winger Thomas Lemar and Leicester’s Riyad Mahrez, but none of them can match the desire, the energy, the leadership, the determination and most importantly the ability to score incredible and crucial goals on his own.
 The only way to replace a world class player, unfortunately, is with world class.
 No disrespect to Mahrez and Lemar but they are nowhere the level and class of Alexis Sanchez – they are not at the ‘World Class’ level as of yet.

 The signing of Alexandre Lacazette is a clear statement sent by Arsene Wenger in what could be a last chance saloon to embark on a serious assault on the Premier League.
 Lacazette has been the calibre striker Arsenal have been longing for, a striker who could win points on his own – his record over the past few seasons clearly shows he is capable.
 The signing of the Frenchman is a step forward, but selling Sanchez could represent two steps back.